 As part of their social and emotional development, pupils have the opportunity each Friday afternoon to participate in a range of extra-curricular activities including: golf, swimming, football, boxing, art, computing, fishing, construction, horticulture, small animal care, gym and cookery.

 - Theatre visits

 - Themed activity days

 The Outdoor Education provision has expanded to include snowboarding, skiing and bmxing.

-Snowboarding and skiing were held at Manchester’s Chill Factore where the pupils attended a 6 week course.
+Snowboarding and skiing are held at Manchester’s Chill Factore where the pupils attend a 6 week course.
 All pupils managed to progress from the nursery slopes onto the main slope, which is the largest indoor slope in the country.
-Many of the pupils enjoyed it so much that they would love to pursue futher lessons in their own time.
+Many of the pupils enjoyed it so much that they would love to pursue further lessons in their own time.

 Just recently pupils have been fortunate enough to have a go at Bmxing at Preston Pirates BMX track.
 Pupils received quality professional coaching from a senior national coach which developed all pupils’ skill levels and confidence to ride faster and safer.